SQream/sqream_docs/installation_guides/pre-installation_configurations.rst

 Installing the CUDA Driver
 --------------------------

-The current recommendation is for CUDA 12.3.2.
+The current recommendation is for CUDA 12.3.2 or CUDA 12.6.1

 .. contents::
    :local: